timhedge-outsystems/nfc_mabs10/README.md

 ## iOS Notes

-Reading NFC NDEF tags is supported on iPhone 7 and iPhone 7 Plus running iOS 11.
+Reading NFC NDEF tags is supported on iPhone running iOS 16.
 To enable your app to detect NFC tags, the plugin adds the Near Field Communication Tag Reading capability in your Xcode project.
-You must build your application with XCode 9.
+You must build your application with XCode 14.
 See the [Apple Documentation](http://help.apple.com/xcode/mac/current/#/dev88ff319e7) for more info.

 Use [nfc.addNdefListener](#nfcaddndeflistener) to read NDEF NFC tags with iOS.
 Unfortunately, iOS also requires you to begin a session before scanning NFC tag.
 The JavaScript API contains two new iOS specific functions [nfc.beginSession](#nfcbeginsession) and [nfc.invalidateSession](#nfcinvalidatesession).